ProjetsPL/treehouse-theme/collections/_posts/us/2020-01-29-charcoal-grey-what-is-charcoal-color-and-how-to-use-it.md

 Charcoal grey - how to choose a charcoal paint?
 {% endfaqQuestion %}

-{% faqAnswer %}
-Make sure to choose the right product designed for the surface you are going to paint.
-Water-based charcoal paint is recommended, as it gives a satin finish.
+{% faqAnswer %} Make sure to choose the right product designed for the surface you are going to paint.
+Water-based charcoal paint is recommended, for its satin finish.
 Satin charcoal walls look “lighter” and very elegant.
 {% endfaqAnswer %}
 {% endfaqItem %}